jlousnhd/xwords/README.md

 non-trivial amount of time to iterate through several thousand words and create a list of the ones that contain an 'R' at a certain index.
-However, thanks to the lookup tables that were created when the dictionary was loaded, this list has already been made for us.
+However, thanks to the lookup tables that were created when the dictionary was loaded, this list has already been made for us!
 What's more, if we have a more complex slot, for example one which has three letters already set, we can simply retrieve the lookup tables for those three letters and perform a bitwise AND operation on them to rapidly generate a set that contains only words which fit the slot.